Howerton+White, an integrated advertising & marketing agency > Blog

 — Nicole Howerton, co-founder and managing partner of Howerton+White

-What media is attracting greater traffic during COVID-19?
+Many surveys indicate that viewing patterns established during the height of the COVID-19 crisis will likely continue through 2020.
 As you consider how to wisely allocate limited funds, here are the recommended strategies companies across all industries should be prioritizing for media budgets:

 Television and Desktop — An internet user survey from Global Web Index in early April shows 38% of U.S. respondents ages 16 to 64 are watching more broadcast TV, 38% are watching more online video, and 37% are consuming content through streaming TV shows and movies.
 Here are two ways to take advantage of this greater screen time: